Resources are not;

 Resource extraction drives many economies and is the basis of everything we manufacture.
-Some economies are bound, even cursed, by their resource industries (e.g. DR Congo, Saudi Arabia), others have freed themselves and add value to resources imported from elsewhere (e.g. UK, Europe, Japan, Taiwan).
+Some economies are bound, even cursed, by their dependence on resource industries for exports (e.g. DR Congo, Saudi Arabia).
+Other countries import resources from elsewhere and add value to them (e.g. UK, Europe, Japan, Taiwan).
 Driving much of this is relatively cheap energy and transportation and, in some economies, cheap labour as well.
-Thus far, from consumption to disposal, our resource use has been linear in nature.
-With foresight, resource use can successfully turn into a more circular economy.
+Up to now, from extraction to consumption to disposal, our resource use has been linear in nature.
+With foresight and critical thinking, resource use can be turned successfully into a more circular economy.

 Imports, Exports and the Reliance on Resources

 What is Dutch Disease?
 (The Resource Curse) (EI Academy: 3:47)